openebs/openebs/k8s/upgrades/README.md

 ### Migration of cStor Pools/Volumes to latest CSPC Pools/CSI based Volumes

 OpenEBS 2.0.0 moves the cStor engine towards `v1` schema and CSI based provisioning.
-To migrate from old SPC base pools and cStor external-provisioned volume to CSPC based pools and cStor CSI volumes follow the steps mentioned in the [Migration doc](https://github.com/openebs/upgrade/blob/master/docs/migration.md).
+To migrate from old SPC based pools and cStor external-provisioned volume to CSPC based pools and cStor CSI volumes follow the steps mentioned in the [Migration doc](https://github.com/openebs/upgrade/blob/master/docs/migration.md).

-This migration can be performed after upgrading to old OpenEBS resources to `1.12.0` or above.
+This migration can be performed after upgrading the old OpenEBS resources to `2.0.0` or above.

 ### Upgrading CSPC pools and cStor CSI volumes